awesomeeng/awesome-log/README.md

    - Use one of our out of the box formatters: Console, File
    - Or write your own custon Log Writer.
    - Each writer can have its own Log Formatter.
-   - Each writer can display all log message, or limit to a specific set of log levels.
+   - Each writer can display messages for all log levels, or limit to a specific set of log levels.
  - Colorized Console Logging
  - Log History for seeing a pre-defined number of previous log messages programatically.
  - Pause/Resume control over logging.